 3) The third day is Dala Chhatha which is also known as Surya Shashti.

 People perform this Sandhya Arghya on Kartik Surya Shashti which is the third day.
-They do it by keeping day and night fast, worshiping, and offering fruits and Arghya to the setting Sun in the evening.
+They do it by keeping day and night fast.
+They worship, and offer fruits and Arghya to the setting Sun in the evening.